 Ransomware is a topic that regularly comes up when I speak to CISOs and information security leaders, understandably so as recent reports have highlighted two growing themes.
-Firstly, Covid-19 has resulted in an uptick in campaigns dropping ransomware and secondly, the direction has shifted to more targeted campaigns against larger organisations (both per the NTT 2020 Global Threat Intelligence Report).
+Firstly, Covid-19 has resulted in an uptick in campaigns dropping ransomware and secondly, the direction has shifted to more targeted campaigns against larger organizations (both per the NTT 2020 Global Threat Intelligence Report).

-There is no denying the impact a successful ransomware attack can have on an organisation, not only in terms of the financial and reputation hit but also the effects of service disruption.
-If you consider some of the organisations across the globe that have fallen victim to ransomware, it is not difficult to understand the real-world implications a successful ransomware attack can have on customers and citizens.
+There is no denying the impact a successful ransomware attack can have on an organization, not only in terms of the financial and reputation hit but also the effects of service disruption.
+If you consider some of the organizations across the globe that have fallen victim to ransomware, it is not difficult to understand the real-world implications a successful ransomware attack can have on customers and citizens.

 Increasingly, ransomware is one of a number of modules being dropped by other malware, such as Emotet, which was the most prevalent malware variant of 2019 (per the 2020 Cyber Security Report from Checkpoint Research).
 However, if it is true for Emotet, it is also true for other malware variants which use similar techniques to progress through the typical attack lifecycle, including execution, discovery, persistence, lateral movement, etc. So once initial access is gained, it becomes a question of how robust your internal security controls are against the techniques employed throughout that attack lifecycle.